umts/microservices-engine/README.md

  * The `name` of your application can be anything you desire.
  * The `uri` is the base link for the website this is being hosted on.
 For example, `http://potatoes.com/`.
 Do NOT attach the router's respective endpoint to this link.
 So do **NOT** do this: `http://potatoes.com/v1/data/`.
  * The `security_token` is a local token that should be set to something extremely confidential.
-To change this, you must contact the administrator of the `microservices-router` portion so that he can modify your token.
+To change this, you must contact the administrator of the `microservices-router` portion so that they can modify your token.
 Once the token is set, there is no way to change it.
 Attempting to change it will cause an exception during setup.
  * The `router_uri` is just the endpoint that the engine will send data to.
 Contact the router's administrator to find out this value.
  * The `accessible_models` field is optional.
 In here you will put a list of strings corresponding to the "models" you want other engines to be able to access. **This assumes you have an API endpoint / documentation for these models on your application**.

 ### Finish

 You should now be able to run your server.
-If anything goes wrong, the console should alert you of such.
+If anything goes wrong, the console should alert you.
+To run your server without checking in with the router, run $ rails server DISABLE_ROUTER_CHECKIN=true